How to Build a WordPress Demo Site (Step-by-Step Guide for 2025)

 Choose your WordPress version, PHP version, and any optional plugins or themes.

 You can start with any plan.
 FYI, you can downgrade/upgrade anytime.
-As you choose your plan and make the respective payment, you will have a live, disposable demo WordPress website with a shareable link.
+As you select your plan and make the corresponding payment, you will receive a live, disposable demo WordPress website with a shareable link.

 Use the Magic Login button to gain password-free access to the WordPress admin panel, just like any regular install.